 What is project C?

 Project C is a home for journalists navigating the independent creator economy.
-Through a newsletter, courses, research and a soon-to-launch private members-only community, Project C provides insight, resources and guidance for journalists building sustainable, audience-driven businesses in a rapidly changing media landscape.
+Through a newsletter, courses, research and a private members-only community, Project C provides insight, resources and guidance for journalists building sustainable, audience-driven businesses in a rapidly changing media landscape.

 How It Started